Rudy Villamar: Conquering the Storm

 “The first six months were very tough, as it felt like I had the flu all the time, and even doing the smallest activity was exhausting.”
 Rudy was battling both the unpredictable effects of lupus as well as the side effects caused by some of his medications.
 Certain medicines made him feel so sick that he would have to miss work.
 “This impacted my performance at work, but I was fortunate to have a boss who worked out a flexible schedule for me.”

-Now, eight years after his lupus diagnosis, Rudy has largely acclimated to his medications and has learned how to adjust to life with lupus.
+Now, nine years after his lupus diagnosis, Rudy has largely acclimated to his medications and has learned how to adjust to life with lupus.
 To manage his Raynaud’s disease, he moved from New York to Florida where the warm weather offers tremendous relief for his Raynaud’s – but even sunny days can feel gloomy with lupus, as direct sunlight can trigger symptoms.
 “Every day is a challenge, in that I have to think twice about everything I do…I want to feel warm, but I can’t be in the sun for fear of a lupus flare up.”

 While Rudy has had to give up some of his favorite cold-and sunny-weather activities for the sake of his health, he’s also found new ways to cope.
 “I try to be as healthy as I can by continuing to work out and eat right.
 A big part of fighting is your attitude and perseverance.
 I have great support in my family and friends and talk to them a lot about life with lupus.”